SMARTVOTER® by the League of Women Voters of California Education Fund LWV

 41765 votes 27.84%

-Board Member; Windsor Unified School DistrictClick here for more info on this contest including known links to other sites (3 Elected)
+Governing Board Member; City of Santa Rosa High School District; Trustee Area 4Click here for more info on this contest including known links to other sites

 City

-Council Member; Town of Windsor; Council District 2Click here for more info on this contest including known links to other sites
+Council Member; City of Santa Rosa; Council District 2Click here for more info on this contest including known links to other sites

 State Propositions